 When the markets were behaving badly, I would get a Keep Calm comfort email and that everything will work out.
 Since January 2015 when I setup the account and I had to speak to an adviser, I haven’t been contacted by a human being since.
 I’m not really bothered by it.
 It’s what I’ve come to expect in this type of platform.
 If you are a person who needs that human contact or sounding out board this service model could prove hard for you.

 I’m continuing to be fully invested in the market and I’ve made a decent return.
 Beyond that there isn’t much else I’m seeking.
 As long as I’m making money and my costs are low, it’s all good.

 3 Years In: What do you think?

 I have always said we’ll need at least 5 years of performance to get a decent idea about how viable the ROBO advisor model is.
 While we’re more than half way there, I do feel confident to make a couple of conclusions at this point.
 I have to stress that my conclusions are based on my own single experience with using a single ROBO service under my own personal circumstances.
 My experiment is by no means scientific.

 - The results show that when the markets are humming along nicely, a Robo Advisor service appears to tag along for the ride and while it may not outperform the market (and that’s OK), it appears to generate a very reasonable rate of return under good market conditions.

 - While a ROBO portfolio uses low-cost ETF’s that invest in broad market indexes, it is managed very actively.
-In the 3 years I’ve had the portfolio, my ROBO has made changes in the asset allocation 3 times and has turned over 75 of the portfolio.
-So if you expect a “set-it and forge it” strategy, you won’t find it here.
-If this is the case how is this any different from doing this yourself or working with a traditional adviser?
+In the 3 years I’ve had the portfolio, my ROBO has made changes in the asset allocation 3 times and has turned over 75 percent of the portfolio.
+So if you expect a “set-it and forget it” strategy, you won’t find it here.
+If this is the case, how is a Robo Advosor service any different from doing this yourself or working with a traditional adviser?

 - Compared to traditional mutual funds, the Robo Advisor service is cheaper.